gristlabs/grist-help/help/access-rules.md

 ## View as another user

-A convenient way to check if access rules work as expected is with the `View As` feature, available in the `Users` dropdown.
+A convenient way to check if access rules work as expected is with the `View As` feature, available in the `View As` dropdown.
 This allows an Owner to open the document as if they were one of the people it is shared with, to see what their colleague would see.
 The Owner does not "become" that colleague - any changes they make will be recorded as